choener/flowEMMi/README.md

 # flowEMMi v0.2

 *flowEMMi* is a tool for automated model-based clustering of microbial data.
 It is particularly useful in two cases (i) your FCS data contains only few (maybe two!) channels and (ii) you need a fast tool.

 Case (i) will happen quite often with non-human data, when no antibodies are available and only staining is, yielding foward- and side-scatter and no additional channels.

 Case (ii) happens to everybody working with lots of data, typically those people dealing with problem (i).

-## How run run flowEMMi

-Here are a number of ways how to run flowEMMi for your data.
+## Usage

+A description of the usage of flowEMMi is currently work in progress, since we are actively converting flowEMMi to a library.
+The library will then be provided with a small frontend.

+## Installation

-### any linux
+### R

-Install the dependencies (as given in the em.R header), afterwards continue with the ```./em.R --help``` line below.
+*flowEMMi* is an R package and can be installed like thus: TODO

-### under NixOS
+### NixOS

-Should work with nixpkgs under any linux, as well.

-- Download the newest package and extract
-- cd AutoGating
-- nix-shell
-  (installation of missing dependencies)
-- ./em.R --help
-  (to show help)
-- ./em.R --log --separation -f <fcs-file.fcs>
-  (will compile the *cpp file and produce output files)

-## Results

-After running the program, there will be:
-- png's (optionally svg's) with the cluster visualization
-- bic.png with the graph of BIC for each number of clusters: choose the first number of cluster, once the graph flattens, for a sparse, good solution
-- bic.txt with the textual data
-- *txt files with relative fill data for each cluster
-- cluster-positions-X.txt with the positions and covariance matrices for each cluster
+Development under NixOS is easy, as this repository is a *Nix flake*.
+Calling **nix develop** will provide a development shell with all necessary dependencies installed.
+This flake is pinned to the a state thats work on the developers' machines.